scalalandio/chimney/docs/docs/under-the-hood.md

     ```

 `PartialTransformer`s are virtually identical to `Transformers` when it comes to this mechanics.
 They have a few more
-configs, meaning that they need a separate builder, but they use the same `TransformerCfg` and `TransformerFlags`.
+overrides, meaning that they need a separate builder, but they use the same `TransformerOverrides` and `TransformerFlags`.

 ### How DSL allows semiautomatic derivation

-`Transformer.derive[From, To]` works the same way as the automatic derivation - a macro is called, and internally it
+`Transformer.derive[From, To]` invokes the same macro used by automatic derivation, but does so explicitly.
+Internally,
-generates the expression of type `To`.
-Before returning the expression the macro wraps it with a type class.
-The only
+it generates an expression of type `To` and wraps that expression in a `Transformer`. (`Transformer.AutoDerived` is
-differences between automatic and semiautomatic is `implicit` keyword and upcasting `Transformer` to
-`Transformer.AutoDerived`.
+only a compatibility alias for `Transformer` in 2.x; it is no longer a separate fallback type.)

 `Transformer.define[From, To].buildTransformer` works like a mix of `Transformer.derive[From, To]` and
 `from.into[To].transform`: it carries around `RuntimeDataStore` like `into.transform`, but don't need to store